nodejs/node/doc/api/http.md

 * `socket` {net.Socket} Network socket between the server and client
 * `head` {Buffer} The first packet of the tunneling stream (may be empty)

 Emitted each time a client requests an HTTP `CONNECT` method.
-If this event isn't listened for, then clients requesting a `CONNECT` method will have their connections closed.
+If this event is not listened for, then clients requesting a `CONNECT` method will have their connections closed.

 After this event is emitted, the request's socket will not have a `'data'`